 José Benítez Sánchez

-José Benítez Sánchez 1938 - 2009
+José Benítez Sánchez / Y

-He was born in 1938 on a ranch called San Pablito in Nayarit and given the name Yucauye Cucame, “Silent Walker,” in the Huichol language.
-His religious tradition and family ties link him to the Huichol subgroup of Wautüa (the community of San Sebastián Teponohuastlán).
+ika iye K ikame, “Silent Walker,” in the Wixárika language.
+His religious tradition and family ties link him to the Wixárika subgroup of Waut ia (the community of San Sebastián Teponahuaxtlán).
 He was brought up by his maternal grandfather, who died at the age of 105, leaving a strong impression on José’s memory, and his stepfather, Pascual Benítez.
 Both of them were mara’akate (shamans).

 Following the proper disciplines with his stepfather and his grandfather, José worked in the fields when he was eight; the next year, his stepfather decided to train him as a shaman.
 He caught a deer in a snare before it died; this was a good omen.
 He was told to breathe in the last exhalations of the sacrificial deer and thus began to initiate a shamanic career by the age of nine.
 Afterward, he was instructed to go into mourning for the deer for six years, during which time he should not touch a woman or spice his food with salt.

 Eventually, José Benítez’s artistic expression became more complex, and I became more able to distill a deeper meaning from his works due to our shared experiences.
 As a result of our pilgrimage in early 1972, he dedicated himself exclusively to developing his artistic talent and renewing his links with his religious tradition.
-His pending vows would persecute him in agitated dreams until he externalized them as visual images, and we eventually reached the spot where the sacred offerings had to be taken again.
+His pending vows would persecute him in agitated dreams until he externalized them as visual images, and we eventually reached the time where the sacred offerings had to be taken again.
 That experience would lead to many more visionary understandings of traditional reality.

-Together, we went on five journeys to Wírikuta, in the East.
-On three occasions we walked and fasted in the desert for seven days, and walked several times to the most holy spots in the mountains: Tuamuxawitá, the cave of the First Cultivator; Nüariwametá, the falls and the niche of Our Mother the Messenger of Rain; Teakata, the prototypal ceremonial center above the birthplace of Our Grandfather (Fire).
-We went to the edge of Our Mother Ocean by the white peak in the sea called Waxiewe, Our Mother Who Is like White Vapor Escaping, and to Xapaviyemetá, the lake in the South named after its wild fig tree, where it is said that the new earth first appeared after a five-year flood.
+Together, we went on five journeys to Wirikuta, in the East.
+On three occasions we walked and fasted in the desert for seven days, and walked several times to the most holy spots in the mountains: Tuamuxawitá, the cave of the First Cultivator; Ni'ariwametá, the falls and the niche of Our Mother the Messenger of Rain; Teakata, the prototypal ceremonial center above the birthplace of Our Grandfather (Fire).
+We went to the edge of Our Mother Ocean by the white peak in the sea called Waxiewe, Our Mother Who Is like White Vapor Escaping, and to Xapawiyemetá, the lake in the South named after its wild fig tree, where it is said that the new earth first appeared after a five-year flood.

 ia, where he followed the tradition of cultivating the land and participating in all the ceremonial rites attached to that cycle.
-At that time (the early 1980s), the artist said “This is how the xutúrite (the flower offerings) suffer: without food or sleep, without possessions or knowing where they are headed, poor and innocent, but rich in their kupuri (soul) and in their tukari (spiritual life).”
+At that time (the early 1980s), the artist said “This is how the xutúrite (the flower offerings) suffer: without food or sleep, without possessions or knowing where they are headed, poor and innocent, but rich in their kipiri (soul) and in their tukari (spiritual life or vital energy).”

 He was conscious that many of the yarn paintings he produced in partnership with me are reflections of the ancestors, and he said, “Our memory will stay in these paintings.”
 These were visual expressions of what Benítez had learned under the spiritual guidance of Our Elder Brother, which he wanted me to understand in depth by tape-recording explanations that allowed me to pursue their meaning in detail.

 Important traditional shamans from the mountains have visited me, and they are often struck by the lucidity of Benítez’s work, reflecting deeply on its meaning in their own way.
 His art underwent firm changes until 1982/85, when wool yarn and the native bee’s wax used to hold it in place disappeared.
-His figures have always been bold and dramatically placed in dynamic juxtapositions, with a deep understanding of color and contrast (see The Four Aspects of the Spirit, a 2' × 2' yarn painting).
+His figures have always been bold and dramatically placed in dynamic juxtapositions, with a deep understanding of color and contrast (see The Four Aspects of the Spirit, a 2' × 2' yarn painting above).
 They started out as relatively ingenuous depictions and within a few years became more complex, as well as more intricately connected.

 A constant characteristic of Benítez’s art is that his figures are abstract enough to remain symbolic prototypes, yet are reproduced in many unique variations, transformed by the presence of other figures in a context that is full of interlinking energy fields and sharp contrasts.
-His strong sense of rhythm and balance reflects his early skill in performing Huichol music and dances.
+His strong sense of rhythm and balance reflects his early skill in performing Wixárika music and dances.
 He used both thick and thin wool yarn to achieve rich textures and to avail himself of the widest range of color tones, later he used thin acrylic yarn to develop a style that can be creatively baroque or more symmetrically ornate.

-Text and Photographs Copyright ©2002 - 2017 Juan Negrín.
+Text written by Juan Negrin (2002) and edited by Diana Negrin (2020).
+Texts and photographs Copyright ©2002 - 2023 Juan Negrín.
 All rights reserved.